jkenney0501/dbt_superstore_dim_model/README.md

 ## Building the Dimensional Model in our Consumption Layer

 Why do we do this?
-This has become a standard for intuitive and functionaly performant data consumption from our downstream users.
-Given we do the SCD's and the join logic, the heacy lifting so to sepak is domne and the data is denormailzed so its easier to understand.
-Not to mention, in dimesional modeling, we are attempting to always capture a business process to measure.
-Our fact does just this and our dimensions add conetx to our fact.
-In short, this make things really easy to understand and document for our stakeholders.
+This (a star schema) has become a standard for intuitive and functionaly performant data consumption from our downstream users.
+Given we do the SCD's and the join logic, the heacy lifting so to sepak is domne and the data is denormalized so its easier to understand.
+Not to mention, in dimensional modeling, we are attempting to always capture a business process to measure.
+Our fact does just this and our dimensions add contex to our fact.
+In short, this make things really easy to understand and document for our stakeholders/downstream data consumers.
+It also lessens the burden of utilizing a lot of joins for one ad hoc report or standard business intellifence on a normal cadence.

 Additionally, we add contracts to this layer to ensure and enforce constrainst/data types for consistency.
 Documentation is also a key factor here so we can define everything for our downstream users.
 The theme here is to really understand our data consumers (though this not entirtely possible, we do our best) and keep it simple.
 The more complexity you add, the hard thingsd get to fix laster for someome else that  may not understaqnd your logic at all.